-You see, my dad went to heaven after suffering from Alzheimer’s for over five years.
+My dad went to heaven after suffering from Alzheimer’s for over five years.
 In the end he recognized no one, and could carry on no meaningful conversation.
 His every need had to be taken care of by others.
 He spent much time staring blankly into space.
+But he mattered.

 It was a busy morning, approximately 8:30 am, when an elderly gentleman, in his 80′s, arrived to have stitches removed from his thumb.
 He stated that he was in a hurry as he had an appointment at 9:00 am.
 I took his vital signs and had him take a seat, knowing it would be over an hour before someone would to able to see him.